 Employee Development

 Cultivating talents is the foundation of the corporate sustainable development and an essential task to enhance service quality.
 EVA Air is dedicated to latest training resources to keep up with the needs of diverse job function and the requirements of aviation regulations; three main training systems have been established for flight crew, cabin crew, and ground staff respectively.
 These standardized training effectively increase the employee’s professional capacity and work efficiency.
-In 2023, every employee received an average of 45.3 training hours, 45.8 hours for female and 44.4 hours for male.
+In 2024, EVA Air spent an average of about NT$50,652 on training and development per employee; every employee received an average of 42.9 training hours, 40 hours for female and 47.7 hours for male.

 |